philip-chen6/LOL-analysis/README.md

 ## Data Cleaning and Exploratory Data Analysis

 ### Data Cleaning

-Our data cleaning process involved several key steps:
+Our data cleaning process involved several key steps tied to the data generating process:

-1. **Selected relevant columns** - We focused on gameplay metrics relevant to our analysis
+1. **Selected relevant columns** – Focused on gameplay metrics needed for our questions to reduce noise.
-2. **Filtered for data completeness** - Removed rows marked as incomplete
+2. **Filtered for data completeness** – Removed rows marked incomplete and games ending before 15 minutes; early surrenders don’t generate 15-minute stats, and including them would bias toward short games.
-3. **Separated player and team data** - Kept both for different analyses
+3. **Separated player and team data** – Team rows have position `team`; player rows are positions.
+This prevents aggregating team summaries with individual stats.
-4. **Handled missing values** - Filtered to include only games with 15-minute data
+4. **Handled missing values** – Kept only rows with 15-minute data for analyses that require it, so metrics are comparable across games.

 Here's the head of our cleaned dataset: